 Note: The Dome used to be the Commercial Bank of Scotland and keeping in line with its past it is not the cheapest of places to dine at in Edinburgh but a winter visit is worth every penny.

 The Dome features in our festive things to do in Edinburgh guide.

 George Street is one of the city’s main shopping streets and is predominantly known for its high-end shops, boutique hotels and nice eateries.

 ★ Read next | The most festive hotels to book this December

-The Ivy On The Square always puts on a good show with this year’s entrance being fit for an ice queen.
+The Ivy On The Square always puts on a good show regardless of the season.